Jony Ive: LoveFrom

-In September 2024, the New York Times reported that LoveFrom is working with OpenAI on the development of an artificial intelligence hardware device that is "less socially disruptive than the iPhone".
-In May 2025, it was announced OpenAI would acquire Ive's AI venture, called io, in a deal that values the company at $6.5 billion.
+In September 2024, the New York Times reported that LoveFrom is working with OpenAI on the development of an AI hardware device that is "less socially disruptive than the iPhone".
+In May 2025, it was announced OpenAI would acquire Ive's AI venture io for $6.5 billion.
 Ive founded io in 2024 with Scott Cannon, Evans Hankey and Tang Tan.
 As part of the deal, OpenAI will become a customer of LoveFrom with Ive and LoveFrom assuming creative and design responsibilities across all of OpenAI's operations.
 LoveFrom will remain an independent company with other customers.
 On 9 July 2025, OpenAI and io announced the completion of the merger.

+In February 2026, Ferrari revealed the interior and interface design of the Ferrari Luce, its first electric car, designed by LoveFrom.
+In May 2026, Ferrari unveiled the completed Luce, more than five years since Ive began working with Ferrari.
+Ive's LoveFrom was the first non-Italian company to design one of Ferrari's production cars.
+The design was criticised by some Ferrari fans and enthusiasts, causing a dip in the company's stock after its launch, but received positive reviews from automotive publications and car reviewers, including Top Gear and Evo.

+In March 2026, Christie's announced the redesign of its new rostrum at its London salesroom, designed by Ive and LoveFrom.
+Christie's asked Ive to redesign its rostrum to mark its 260-year anniversary.
+The new design, made from oak with stainless steel elements, was inspired by the original rostrum designed by Thomas Chippendale in the 1700s.

 British Museum

 In June 2025, Ive was appointed a trustee of the British Museum.
 Ive said of the appointment: "I am thrilled to be working with such a wonderful team, and look forward to supporting the Museum's appropriately ambitious Masterplan for transformation."